Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 in Kasane we were lucky enough to be able to book a place in a

-difficult, to sleep in the reserve.
-Our trip was going so well that we were surprised.
+park campground, Our trip was going so well that we were surprised.

 of elephants and giraffes, hippos, billions of gazelles, strange

 We drove randomly along deserted gravel

 and sand roads.
 It was less crowded than Etosha... we didn’t